rafaelaqfc/Final-Project-SQL/cleaning_data.md

 ## Data cleaning: What issues will you address by cleaning the data?

 ##### This is a summary of the issues that were addressed during the data cleaning:

-##### 1. Initially, it is important to understand the data and to see if it really does make sense.
+1. Initially, it is important to understand the data and to see if it really does make sense.
 For that first part, I retrieved some data and started to have a look at them to see if I can understand a little bit more about it.

-##### 2. After exploring the data, I had the impression that most of the columns had missing, empty or NULL values.
+2. After exploring the data, I had the impression that most of the columns had missing, empty or NULL values.
 Then, I started to filtering columns to identify the NULL values.
 This step tooked most of my hours and involved:

 ##### 2.1 cleaning up `NULL` or empty values, especially from `all_sessions` and `analytics` tables,
 ##### 2.2 removing the excess of zeros of the `unit_price` column - which had its name altered to `unit_cost` (from `analytics` table),
 ##### 2.3 deleting some columns with no values added, such as: `search_keyword`, `product_refund_amount`, `product_variant`, `item_quantity`, `item_revenue` - all of them were from `all_sessions` table, and the "user_id" column, from "analytics" table, was also deleted because it only had null values.
-##### 2.4 Besides that, some columns with repetead values were deleted (e.g 1).
+##### 2.4 Besides that, some columns with repetead values were deleted (e.g the 1 values).

-##### 3. Part of the data cleaning involved using the `CAST` function to check the `datatype` in `SELECT` statements to run some queries before altering the datatype of some columns.
+3. Part of the data cleaning involved using the `CAST` function to check the `datatype` in `SELECT` statements to run some queries before altering the datatype of some columns.
 Also, because of that part of the data cleaning, a new table called "price" was created after within already the `FLOAT` datatype which helped me to perform the correction of the `unit_cost` and `product_price` values;

-##### 4. Also, the process of `renaming` some columns with SQL queries was also performed.
+4. Also, the process of `renaming` some columns with SQL queries was also performed.
 Even thought I did a bit of cleaning in the spreadsheets before (e.g. double and single quotes were removed and also some columns renamed there in order to change the column table names in a more consistent naming convention before importing them to the `PgAdmin`), other columns had their names changed afterwards when needed.
 Besides, I tried to preserve the `naming convetion` between the tables database.

-##### 5. Then, I made sure there were common keys between the tables and created a column with a foreing key in the `price` table (just as an addendum the name of this table is changed to the plural prices during the QA; more is explained there).
+5. Then, I made sure there were common keys between the tables and created a column with a foreing key in the `price` table (just as an addendum the name of this table is changed to the plural prices during the QA; more is explained there).

-##### 6. Also, even though I noticed that some of the values between the columsn weren't matching from similar columns in other tables, I found better to maintain them.
+6. Also, even though I noticed that some of the values between the columsn weren't matching from similar columns in other tables, I found better to maintain them.
 This also lead me to think that most of them could be randomly put together.

 ## Queries: what queries were used to clean up the data?

 These were the queries mostly used to clean up the data followed by comments (the queries to create the tables initially in the PgAdmin weren't added here):